rastaehli/mkr-paper/mkr.md

 - Specified: the required behavior, location of interfaces, and quality are identified in a meta-component description.
 Default location and quality may be inferred from the specification context.
 - Planned: an implementation plan with explicit dependencies has been chosen.
 - Provisioned: all leaves of the implementation tree identify component resources allocated to the build.
-- Assembled: the implementation has been built, but is not yet allowed to interact.
+- Built: the implementation has been built, but is not yet allowed to interact.
+- Configured: the implementation has configurable attributes set.
 - Active: the component is allowed to interact with others.

 These states describe the essential sequence of steps for creating a component.
 We can create independent components in any order, but a given component must be _Specified_ before it is _Planned_, _Planned_ before it is _Provisioned_, and so forth.